-Before you spend another cent or second marketing your massage therapy services, set yourself up for success by implementing these simple tracking measures.
+Before you spend another cent on marketing your massage therapy services, set yourself up for success with a plan to set, implement and track your goals.

 It all comes down to the old, but true, business adage: You can’t manage what you don’t measure.

-“The reason we invest in marketing is because we want to see results,” echoes Carolyn Higgins, founder and president of Fortune Marketing Company, a marketing consultancy based in Walnut Creek, Calif.
-“When you measure your marketing, you’re able to stop spending time, money and energy on stuff that doesn’t work and reallocate those resources toward what does work.”
+“The reason we invest in marketing is because we want to see results,” echoes Carolyn Higgins, founder, and president of Fortune Marketing Company, a marketing consultancy based in Walnut Creek, Calif.

 In large corporations, results are measured as “return on investment,” or ROI, which is typically calculated using sophisticated formulas with complex variables such as “net operating income,” “average operating assets,” “customer lifetime value” and “operating profit margin,” just to name a few.
 In small businesses, however, the best approach to determining ROI is usually the simplest.